Skip to main content

 TypePrefixUsage

 Never expose your API keys in client-side code.
-API keys should only be used in server-side applications.
-For browser-based applications, use session tokens provided by your backend.
+Use API keys only in trusted server-side environments.
+Browser and mobile clients should connect with short-lived session stream tokens created by your backend.

 Making Authenticated Requests